 As with most language arts courses, grammar is reviewed over and over again at increasing levels of difficulty.
 If the pretest shows that your teen has already mastered some of the grammar and usage skills, you should skip through some of those exercises, using only those that are useful to sharpen or reinforce skills.
 If you do this, watch that you don't omit important composition lessons from the end of the chapters.

 Composition instruction begins in ninth grade with paragraphs, then continues through various types of essays (including a research essay), poetry, responses to literature, and letter writing.
-(While all levels include composition work in every chapter, the ninth grade course puts has a reference chapter on the writing process in the last chapter, chapter 15.
-Concepts taught here are unscheduled like the reference skills chapters, so you need to determine if and when to use them.)
+(All levels include composition work in every chapter, but they also have a reference chapter on the writing process, usually near the book’s end.
+Concepts taught there are unscheduled like the reference skills chapters, so you need to determine if and when to use them.)
 Tenth grade adds writing assignments such as eyewitness reports, cause-and-effect essays, short stories, editorials, journaling, and a persuasive speech.
 Additional composition topics in eleventh grade include a research paper, folktales, letters to the editor, memoirs, interviews, narrative poetry, and hymns.
 Twelve grade focuses heavily upon essay writing and a research paper but also includes writing dramatic scenes, interior monologues, sonnets, and video reports.

 These courses are all quite comprehensive with plenty of help for the teacher and a wide variety of interesting learning activities for students.
-The biggest problem might be finding time to use the wealth of material you'll want to use from each course and not overloading both student and teacher.
+The biggest problem might be finding time to use the wealth of material you'll want to use from each course without overloading the student or the teacher.